 - Separate inventory from other UI elements using three dashes ___

-When entering a shop, you will be prompted to [BROWSE WARES], opening an interface for buying and selling items.
-Works with JLLM but prone to breaking over time.
-[TOKENS: 297]
+When entering a shop, you will be prompted to [BROWSE WARES], opening a buy/sell interface.
+Works fine with JLLM

 - ALWAYS when talking to shopkeep, prompt user with [BROWSE WARES] at end of message.